-SunSetter Products LP (hereinafter "SunSetter Products"), 184 Charles Street, Malden, MA 02148.
+SunSetter Products, 184 Charles Street, Malden, MA 02148.

 B. WHO IS ENTITLED TO THIS WARRANTY?

 This Warranty applies only to the original purchaser who paid for the product and may not be assigned or transferred to subsequent owners.
 This Warranty applies only to products purchased and installed in the US.